surfly/docs/tutorial/chapter1.md

 </script>
 <!--End of Zopim Live Chat Script-->
 ```
+{% em color="#ffffe0" %}Please note:
-We added a condition in the beginning of the script to make sure that a second Zopim chat window doesn't open when a Surfly session starts.
+We added a condition in the beginning of the script to make sure that a second Zopim chat window doesn't open when a Surfly session starts.{% endem %}